South Pole Solo

 Route

-Ian will follow the Messner Route, starting at the Ronne Ice Shelf and climbing gradually to over 2,800m at the Pole.
-This path, first pioneered by Reinhold Messner, avoids resupply drops, making it the purest form of Antarctic crossing: solo and unsupported.
+Ian followed the Messner Route, starting from the Ronne Ice Shelf and climbing gradually to over 2,800 metres at the South Pole.
+First pioneered by Reinhold Messner, the route avoids resupply drops, making it one of the purest forms of Antarctic crossing: solo and unsupported.

 No items found.